Trent McDuffie

-Trent McDuffie (born September 13, 2000) is an American football cornerback for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Washington and was drafted by the Chiefs in the first round of the 2022 NFL Draft.
+Trent McDuffie (born September 13, 2000) is an American professional football cornerback for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the Chiefs in the first round of the 2022 NFL draft.
+McDuffie then became a starting corner for the Chiefs as the team won the Super Bowl of the 2022 season in his rookie season.
+In his second season, the Chiefs once again won the 2023 season Super Bowl with McDuffie as a starter.
+He was also named first-team All-Pro for his performances and had several prolific plays in the Super Bowl win.

-High school career
+Early life

 McDuffie attended St. John Bosco High School in Bellflower, California, after transferring from Servite High School.
 After his senior year he was selected to the All-American Bowl.
 He committed to play college football at the University of Washington.

 College career

 McDuffie played in all 13 games with 11 starts as a true freshman at Washington in 2019.
 He had 45 tackles and one interception.
 As a sophomore in 2020, he started all four of Washington's games and had 14 tackles and an interception.

+He wrapped up his Washington career with 94 tackles, four tackles-for-loss, one sack, two interceptions, 10 pass breakups, three forced fumbles and three fumble recoveries earning First Team All-Pac 12 honors as well as being named to All-American teams by several publications.

+Following his junior season in 2021, McDuffie announced he was forgoing his senior season in order to declare himself eligible for the 2022 NFL Draft.

 Professional career

-Kansas City Chiefs

-McDuffie was selected in the first round with the 21st overall pick by the Kansas City Chiefs in the 2022 NFL Draft.
-He made his NFL debut in Week 1 against the Arizona Cardinals.
-He was placed on injured reserve on September 13, 2022.
-He was activated on November 1, 2022.
-He recorded his first professional sack and forced fumble against the Denver Broncos in Week 17.
-He finished his rookie season with one sack, 44 total tackles, seven passes defensed, and one forced fumble in 11 games and starts.
-McDuffie helped the Chiefs reach Super Bowl LVII where he recorded five tackles in the 38-35 victory over the Philadelphia Eagles.
+Pre-draft

+Dane Brugler of The Athletic ranked him as the top cornerback prospect in the draft.
+Pro Football Focus and NFL.com media analyst Daniel Jeremiah both ranked McDuffie as the second best cornerback prospect in the draft.
+ESPN draft analyst Mel Kiper Jr. had him ranked third amongst all cornerbacks available in the draft.
+Michael Renner of Pro Football Focus listed McDuffie as the third best cornerback prospect (11th overall) on his big board.
+He was ranked as the fourth best cornerback prospect by NFL analyst Bucky Brooks.